 A “squeaky hinges” use might grant +1 to force a stuck door, turn a rusted valve, etc.

 Also replaces $700 Thieves’ Oil – very poorly.
 Only +1 escape bonus.
-Oily hands negate Manual DX & add Ham-Fisted x2, which the GM can extend to climbing, turning doorknobs, anything funny.
+Oily hands negate Manual DX and add Ham-Fisted x2, which the GM can extend to climbing, turning doorknobs, anything funny.

 I’m not set on the cost or number of uses of this lubricating oil.
 If you have better suggestions, let’s hear ’em.